section-engineering-education/engineering-education/content/articles/kubernetes-cost-optimization-using-autoscaling-methods/index.md

 Scaling is based on the target value.
 You can, for example, create metrics on CPU utilization and work to develop more pods to distribute load if CPU usage is busy.

 #### Scaling pods vertically
 Vertical pod autoscaling works by increasing or reducing pod container memory and CPU resource requests to ensure that the allocated cluster resources match actual usage.
-This is performed using the vertical pod autoscaler (VPA) mechanism.
+Vertical pod autoscaling is performed using the vertical pod autoscaler (VPA) mechanism.
 VPA also replaces pods managed by the replication controller.
 It thus needs access to the Kubernetes metrics server.

 #### Horizontal vs. vertical autoscaling in Kubernetes
 Horizontal autoscaling is based on rules that start or stop instances assigned to a resource when they reach the upper or lower limits.
 Vertical autoscaling allows you to set laws affecting the RAM and CPU resources allocated to an existing instance.

 ##### Limitations of horizontal autoscaling
 - Instances take minutes to load, and this may affect scaling in case of unexpected demand peaks.
-- It would help to build your applications with a scale-out in mind to ensure workload distribution across multiple servers.
+- It would help build your applications with a scale-out in mind to ensure workload distribution across multiple servers.

 ##### Limitations of vertical autoscaling
 - You keep on paying for resources even when they are not in use at some moments.
 - Network-related limitations bring about connectivity ceilings for underlying physical hosts.
 - You are limited by upper memory and CPU boundaries for a single host.